 That’s why it is important to know the different ways SEO is changing or evolving.
 Sooner than later, these developments, no matter how subtle they are, will have a significant effect on website rankings and SEO as a whole.
 But knowing is just half the battle – what’s more important is having a profound grasp of these trends so your business can adjust your practices and processes accordingly.

 Once upon a time, keywords were (almost) all that mattered to SEO.
 I mean, write an article stuffed with 100 keywords and you’re good to go.
 Those days are long gone, but it doesn’t mean keywords don’t matter anymore.
 Google and other search engines (but just concentrate on Google) still look at keywords, but the process has become more complicated and well, more intelligent than just looking for the meaning of the words in context.
 Other things that matter are the placement of your keywords and the way your keywords fit together and other stuff we can’t totally comprehend.
 What’s more, single keywords are no longer advisable, hence the popularity of long-tail keywords.

-There are more or less 200 factors for a website to rank well, and even if keyword search doesn’t have as much weight as it used it, it is still a factor.
-So don’t give up on them keywords, especially the long-tail ones.
+There are more or less 200 factors for a website to rank well, and even if a keyword search doesn’t have as much weight as it used it, it is still a factor.
+So don’t give up on the keywords, especially the long-tail ones.

 #2: Engagement Metrics Matter

 With the decrease of the significance of keywords came the increased relevance of actual engagement in your content when it comes to SEO.
 Meaning, you have to prove to Google that people are reacting to your content – commenting, sharing, asking questions, and so on.
 These actions mean the people find actual value in your website.
 In our case, we use these metrics to measure if we’re doing well or not:

 - Time spent on site